vilterpanitz/tech-blog/README.md

 # Tech-Blog Repository
 ## Description

 this repo was created to be a place that anyone could find some valuable informations about Engineering and Tech aspects.
-Feel free to collaborate.
+Feel free to collaborate and do some Pull Requests.

 Enjoy yourself :)

 ---